djpasseyjr/rescomp/README.md

 ```
 Alternatively, users can download the repository and add the location of the repo to their Python path.

-Import the package with `import rescomp as rc`
+Import the package with `import rescomp as rc`.

 ## Chaotic Systems